The #1 Most Underrated Quality in an Entrepreneur

 Shaan Puri

-I mean I think it's honestly kinda genius and I think people don't like to say things like this but there are a bunch of heuristics for investing that sound so stupid or sound inappropriate but are actually true and useful so you know for example and you and you can frame these different ways but I have a friend who was like you know how paul graham talks about he wants to invest in fierce nerds and a fierce nerd is basically it's a nerd who's like overly competitive
+I mean, I think it's honestly kind of genius.
+I think people don't like to say things like this, but there are a bunch of heuristics for investing that sound so stupid or inappropriate and are actually true and useful.
+For example — and you can frame this different ways — I have a friend who said, "You know how Paul Graham talks about he wants to invest in 'fierce nerds'?"
+A *fierce nerd* is basically a nerd who's overly competitive.

 Sam Parr